kelp404/NyaruDB/README.md

 NyaruDB is a simple NoSQL database in Objective-C. It could be run on iOS.
 It is a key-document NoSQL database.
-You could search data by a field of the document.
+You could search data by fields of the document.

 ##Feature